piecioshka/is-responding/README.md

 [![downloads count](https://img.shields.io/npm/dt/is-responding.svg)](https://www.npmjs.com/package/is-responding)
 [![github-ci](https://github.com/piecioshka/is-responding/workflows/Testing/badge.svg?branch=master)](https://github.com/piecioshka/is-responding/actions/)

-🛠 A tool to find active endpoint use an enumeration strategy
+🛠 A tool to find active endpoints using an enumeration strategy

+> Give a ⭐️ if this project helped you!

 ## Motivation

 A lot of services use the next integer in parameters.

-If you would like to test services like that, this tool is for you!
+If you want to test services like that, this tool is for you!

 ## Installation